pboling/railsbling.com/content/posts/el-capitan-homebrew-ruby-qt5-java.md

 ### Postgres

 I also took the opportunity to upgrade to the [latest Postgres.app](http://postgresapp.com/).
 Alternatively you can install postgres with `brew install postgres`.
-I choose Postgres.app begause it is supported directly by Heroku, and I like to think there is a parity win there somewhere.
+I choose Postgres.app because it is supported directly by Heroku, and I like to think there is a parity win there somewhere.

 Glorious.